srl-labs/containerlab/docs/manual/kinds/ixia-c-one.md

 ```

 3. Create any go file with suffix in the name as 'test', example l3_forward_test.go
-Create the go program to program the ixia-c-one ports using gosnappi APIs.
+Create the go program to program the keysight_ixia-c-one ports using gosnappi APIs.
 Import the github.com/open-traffic-generator/snappi/gosnappi to get access to the gosnappi client sdk APIs.
 Use these APIs to configure the test ports as per the needs of the test.
 For this refer to the example provided as well as at https://github.com/open-traffic-generator/snappi/tree/main/gosnappi